 All faculty and student research with human participants must be submitted for review by the Wheaton College Institutional Review Board (IRB).
 The level of risk to humans, and therefore the level of scrutiny needed from the review board, varies across dissertation projects.
 A review of IRB policies gives the student researcher guidelines for determining the level of risk to their participants, and therefore the category of review they are requesting from the IRB (Exempted Certification, Expedited Review, or Full Review).
-While some dissertations are consistent with an application for "exemption certification," "exempted" status is granted by the IRB through the review process, not assumed by the student researcher or their dissertations must be reviewed by the IRB.
+While some dissertations are consistent with an application for "exemption certification," "exempted" status is granted by the IRB through the review process, not assumed by the student researcher or their dissertation Chair or committee.
+Regardless of the anticipated level of risk to humans, dissertations must be reviewed by the IRB.